Connect6: Rules

 According to Professor Wu, the handicap of black's only being able to play one stone on the first turn means that the game is comparatively fair; unlike similar games such as Gomoku and Connect Four, which have been proven to give the first player a large advantage, possibly no additional compensation is necessary to make the game fair.

 Fairness

 In principle, even some complex games are not fair: either the first or second player has an advantage.
-(Games such as Gomoku have been mathematically proven to give an advantage to one player or another; complex games such as chess are generally too complicated to analyze fully.)
+(Games such as Gomoku have been mathematically proven to give an advantage to one player or another; complex games such as chess are generally not able to be fully analyzed.)
 Herik, Uiterwijk, and Rijswijck give an informal definition of fairness (Herik, Uiterwijk, and Rijswijck, 2002) as follows: A game is considered a fair game if it is a draw and both players have roughly equal opportunities for making mistakes.
 From this, it is argued that Connect6 is fair in the following senses: